mmattes/Invoke-Install/README.md

 ## Release History

+* 1.7.2
+    CHANGE: Set-IISSiteHSTS, Parameters Enabled and MaxAge are not mandatory
 * 1.7.1
     * ADD: Use-IISAdministration loads the IISAdministration Module if it is not already loaded
     * ADD: Get-IISVersion gets the Version as System.Version Object from the installed IIS Server